KamilaBorowska/old-xfix.github.io/_posts/2013-09-17-main-subroutine.md

 layout: post
 title:  The MAIN subroutine in Perl 6
 ---
-Because of one year year of making Perl 6 changes articles, I decided to start a small series involving various tricks in Perl 6.
+Because of one year of making Perl 6 changes articles, I decided to start a small series involving various tricks in Perl 6.
 As I said before, the first article will be about `MAIN` function, surprisingly very useful, even for small programs, because of its behavior.